gfiorav/carto_loves_mac/README.md

 ### PostgreSQL

-We will use `brew` to install PostgreSQL 9.5.
+We will use `brew` to install PostgreSQL 9.5 and uninstall previous versions (if any).
 There is one important bit though, we must specify `--with-python` to make sure we get that `plypythonu` extension we will later need.

 ```
 brew tap Homebrew/homebrew-versions
+brew remove postgresql
 brew install homebrew/versions/postgresql95 --with-python
+brew link postgresql95
 ```

 and make it run: